RonanD10/capstone-project/docs/user_stories.md

 - [x] All strings have been standardised
 - [x] All categorical variables have been handled
 - [x] Cleaning occurs without errors and data integrity is maintained
+- [x] Unit tests are written to verify the data cleaning process
-- [ ] Tests are written to verify the data cleaning process
+- [ ] Component tests are written to verify the data cleaning process

 ### USER STORY 3 - Load Data